Phone: +44 (0)20 7323 8321

 Great Russell Street

 The Department of Greece and Rome has one of the largest and most representative collections of ancient Mediterranean artefacts in the world.

-It shines a light on the history and culture of the ancient Mediterranean world between around 5000 BC and the end of the Western Roman Empire in the 4th century AD.
+It shines a light on the history and culture of the ancient Mediterranean world between around 5000 BC and the end of the Western Roman Empire in the fourth century AD.

-The department's growth and development reflect the changing interests and emphases of archaeological research in the region over the centuries.
+The department's growth and development reflect the changing interests and emphasis of archaeological research in the region over the centuries.